jdrinoca/Finite-Element/README.md

 ### Introduction
 Welcome!

-This is a repository for a program that I developed as a summer project for 2020.
+This is the repository for a program that I developed as a summer project for 2020.
 The program is a 2-D finite element solver written entirely in Python 3.
 Think West Point Bridge Designer, but more versatile and less polished.
 It employs the [finite element method](https://en.wikipedia.org/wiki/Finite_element_method) to calculate the stress and strain for a user-created 2-dimensional structure.
 The program was designed for quick engineering analysis where the structure can be approximated as a frame.

 ---